GetStream/stream-chat-android/UNRELEASED_CHANGELOG.md

 - Introduce ChatClient::setUserWithoutConnecting function
 - Handle disconnect event during pending token state
 - Using `User#unreadCount` is now an error - use `totalUnreadCount` instead
+- Using `ChannelController` is now an error - use `ChannelClient` instead

 ## stream-chat-android-offline
 - Introduce `PushMessageSyncHandler` class